 You'll know you've reached the end of the trail when it comes to an abrupt stop at the banks of the Rio Grande River.

-Here, you can get a closer look at striations in the rock walls, especially on the Mexican side.
-If it's calm, the water acts as a reflecting pool, making it a great spot for photos.
+Here, you can get a closer look at the striations in the rock walls, especially on the Mexican side.
+If it's calm, the water acts as a reflecting pool, making it an excellent photo spot.

 Beyond this point, your only option is to cruise further into the canyon on a kayak or raft.